Stay Away From Scoliosis Brace, Reinforcement & Props!

 Straps and Reinforcements of the Spine have shown little to no Benefits

 Most centers recommend a scoliosis brace for scoliotic children between the ages of 10 to 15.
 The vast majority of these centers target kids with curves between 20 and 40 degrees for their scoliosis brace.
 They promote their scoliosis brace as a means of delaying or halting the progression of scoliosis and scoliosis pain.
 Some recommend bracing because they believe that a growing child needs restricted support during active growth periods.
 Others relate that bracing will further weaken the soft tissues, leading to additional issues that would otherwise not be present if the child were not braced.
 While both have merits, we tend to relate to those who recommend the avoidance of braces when it comes to scoliosis.

 Bracing was a great option in the 1500s when Ambrose Pare, a French surgeon developed it for spinal deformities such as scoliosis.
 However, times have changed and today’s modern therapeutic approaches are superior to those provided a few years ago, let alone some 500 years (when bracing stated).
 As such, we encourage parents with scoliotic children and adults with scoliosis to opt for target-specific treatment and to avoid any form of bracing for scoliosis whenever possible.
 However, there are situations where a brace can be helpful.
 So, the only time we would recommend a brace is for infants (infantile scoliosis) who are diagnosed with scoliosis.
 Before we expand on this topic, it would serve us better if we provide some basic information on the types of braces available.

-Types of Supports, Belts, Straps or Reinforcements Available for the Scoliotic Spine in Malaysia
+Types of Scoliosis Braces, Belts, Straps or Reinforcements Available for the Scoliotic Spine in Malaysia

 There are different kinds of braces available today.
 Some braces require full-time wear, which is worn around 18 to 23 hours a day, whereas others are only worn 8 to 10 hours per night while sleeping.
 Some braces are made of rigid plastic while some are made of elastic materials.